splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-k8s/_index.md

 ---
-title: Workshop using the Java microservices Pet Clinic demo (Kubernetes based).
+title: Workshop using the Java microservices Pet Clinic demo (Kubernetes-based).
 linkTitle: PetClinic Java Microservices Workshop (Kubernetes)
 weight: 3
 description: Learn how to enable Open Telemetry (Auto) Instrumentation for your Java-based application running in Kubernetes.
 Experience real-time monitoring and troubleshooting to help you maximize application behavior with end-to-end visibility.